 The scarring and inflammation in the kidney can only be seen with a microscope.
 Therefore, IgA nephropathy is normally only diagnosed after a sample (biopsy test of the kidney) is taken.

-Steroids can also help to reduce the amount of protein in the urine and reduce your risk of chronic kidney disease.
+- Steroids, which reduce the amount of protein in your urine and reduce your risk of chronic kidney disease.

-- IgA nephropathy may go away on its own.
+- IgA nephropathy may get better on its own without any further problems.

 - IgA nephropathy may continue unchanged for many years.
-You will then only need regular check-ups with blood tests.
+You will then only need regular check-ups with urine and blood tests.

 Did you find this information useful?